apache/apisix-website/website/blog/2021/08/21/shanghai-meetup.md

 - Discuss the past and present of the Apache APISIX community
 - Hear from Akiyo scientists about how Akiyo uses Apache APISIX to support a service with 10 million calls
-- How AirCloudHub uses Apache APISIX to balance user experience, clean architecture and data sovereignty
+- How Airwallex uses Apache APISIX to balance user experience, clean architecture and data sovereignty
 - Learn about the benefits of centralized authentication and how to do it on APISIX

 If you're interested, don't miss it, **scan the event poster for QR code to register!**